Samridhigupta786/metrics_manager/README.md

 To achieve the expected output, I used prometheus, promauto, and promhttp Go libraries, to expose my custom metrics along with the go metrics.

+# Before you begin
+Download and install golang
+  * Download the installer from the page https://golang.org/dl/ and install the package.
+  * Create a Go workspace and set GO PATH

 # Getting Started

 To run the code locally

-1. clone the git repository
+1. clone this git repository in the Go workspace
-2. In the same directory run "go mod download"
+2. In the root directory of the git repo, run "go mod download" or you can run "go mod tidy"
 3. change directory "cd metrics_manager"
 4. run "go run main.go collector.go"
-5. Application will start running in the local
+5. Application will start running in the local (make sure no other application is running on 8080)
-6. curl -l localhost:8080 to see output with expected result in the end
+7. curl -l localhost:8080 to see output with expected result in the end

 To run as docker container